ethanpost/quizk.ing/Assessments/Grade_09/Assessment_001_9th_Grade.md

 ///

-## Which of the following is a concrete noun?
+## The Great Depression in the United States began after:

 ---

-A) Love
+A) World War I

-B) Freedom
+B) The stock market crash of 1929

-C) Book
+C) The Civil War

-D) Happiness
+D) World War II

 ---

-Book
+The stock market crash of 1929

 ///

-## What is a gerund?
+## Which of the following is NOT a type of rock?

 ---

-A) A verb form ending in -ing that functions as a noun

-B) A verb form ending in -ed that functions as an adjective

-C) A verb form ending in -ly that functions as an adverb

-D) A verb form ending in -s that shows present tense
+A) Igneous

+B) Sedimentary

+C) Metamorphic

+D) Biotic

 ---

-A verb form ending in -ing that functions as a noun
+Biotic

 ///

-## Which of the following is NOT a type of irony?
+## The tone of a piece of writing refers to:

 ---

-A) Verbal irony

-B) Dramatic irony

-C) Situational irony

-D) Metaphorical irony
+A) The author's attitude toward the subject

+B) The length of the sentences

+C) The main character's personality

+D) The setting of the story

 ---

-Metaphorical irony
+The author's attitude toward the subject

 ///

-## The smallest unit of sound in a word that distinguishes meaning is called:
+## The abolition movement sought to end:

 ---

-A) Morpheme
+A) Poverty

-B) Phoneme
+B) Slavery

-C) Grapheme
+C) Child labor

-D) Syntax
+D) Women's suffrage

 ---

-Phoneme
+Slavery

 ///

-## Which is an example of hyperbole?
+## The process of converting a liquid to a gas is called:

 ---

-A) The cat sat on the mat.

-B) She is as quiet as a mouse.

-C) I'm so hungry I could eat a horse.

-D) The wind whispered through the trees.
+A) Condensation

+B) Evaporation

+C) Sublimation

+D) Precipitation

 ---

-I'm so hungry I could eat a horse.
+Evaporation

 ///

-## What is the correct order of the steps in the scientific method?
+## Which of these is NOT a literary genre?

 ---

-A) Hypothesis, question, experiment, analysis, conclusion

-B) Question, hypothesis, experiment, analysis, conclusion

-C) Experiment, question, hypothesis, conclusion, analysis

-D) Question, experiment, hypothesis, analysis, conclusion
+A) Mystery

+B) Science fiction

+C) Biography

+D) Personification

 ---

-Question, hypothesis, experiment, analysis, conclusion
+Personification

+///

+## The first successful American colonies were established in:

+---

+A) Florida

+B) Massachusetts

+C) Virginia

+D) California

+---

+Virginia

+///

+## The smallest unit of life is a:

+---

+A) Cell

+B) Atom

+C) Molecule

+D) Tissue

+---

+Cell

+///

+## The part of speech that replaces a noun is a:

+---

+A) Verb

+B) Adjective

+C) Pronoun

+D) Adverb

+---

+Pronoun

+///

+## The system of government where citizens rule through elected representatives is:

+---

+A) Monarchy

+B) Democracy

+C) Dictatorship

+D) Oligarchy

+---

+Democracy

 ///